Reflecting on North Lawndale's past, and looking towards its future

 Beginning in the 1940s

 Beginning in the 1940s, Lawndale experienced another communal transition from largely Jewish to largely African American as a result of the 2nd Great Migration.
 Lawndale became home to many black families that had left the South, predominantly from Arkansas and Mississippi, as well as from the Southside of Chicago.
-These Blacks were following the dream of new financial wealth and Homeownership on the Westside.
+These families were following the dream of new financial wealth and homeownership on the Westside.

 Particle element